-But many of the learned gentlemen consider that if they provide a substitute they have discharged every obligation which the tion of Irish new proprietors is very great. most chivalrous honesty could impose.
+But many of the learned gentlemen consider that if they provide a substitute they have discharged every obligation which the most chivalrous honesty could impose.
 Here again we must differ from them.
 The substitute is scarcely ever so good as the person he represents.
 Generally speaking, it is a young and as yet briefless barrister, who hopes to get into practice by holding briefs for some more fortunate man.
-This is a cumbered estates, up to the last day of the tion presents no difficulties; but, if necessary, good advertisement for him, and on that consideration he is content that he who has done none of the work shall pocket all the fee.
-It is understood, however, that if the junior who 'devils' (as it is termed) manifests any signs of ability, it is not found convenient to of purchase-money paid by English, Scotch, employ him further.
-The senior fears the and foreign purchasers bears but a small prorivalry of his gratuitous substitute. amount of the evil which we here complain into the life of Irish industry and enterprise, of arises from the public themselves.
-It is now capital introduced, a new stimulus given a positive fact that some suitors will retain counsel, not with the view of having him in their cause, but to prevent the other side from securing him.
-Barristers have therefore work thrust upon them which they know they are not expected to perform, and this tends to aggravate the loose principles which govern their intercourse with their clients.
-The remedy for this disgraceful blot upon our forensic system must proceed partly from the clients and partly from the Bar itself.
-If the former would resolve to divide and examined the 250,000 documents and ning, like sheep, after a few men, and if the session of the properties which have recently vogue amongst them, much might be done.
+This is a good advertisement for him, and on that consideration he is content that he who has done none of the work shall pocket all the fee.
+It is understood, however, that if the junior who 'devils' (as it is termed) manifests any signs of ability, it is not found convenient to employ him further.
+The senior fears the rivalry of his gratuitous substitute.

+.It is only fair to admit that a certain amount of the evil which we here complain into the life of Irish industry and enterprise, of arises from the public themselves.
+It is a positive fact that some suitors will retain counsel, not with the view of having him in their cause, but to prevent the other side land.
+The beneficial results of the operation from securing him.
+Barristers have therefore work thrust upon them which they know they are not expected to perform, and this tends to aggravate the loose principles which govern their intercourse with their raging picture it is not our purpose to elients.

+TONGUE would as soon think of sending us his | ning, like sheep, after a few men, and if the | latter would revise the etiquette now in vogue amongst them, much might be done.
 The benchers of the leading Inns of Court should take the matter in hand, and make a rule for the return of the whole, or, at any rate, a part of the fee when the work has not been performed.
-It is impossible to misconceive the result of this if wisely carried out; the legal machine would get through more work and do it better; the tone of the Bar would be raised, and perhaps even we might approach the realization of that mythical notion faintly indicated in the title to this article - we might get a few Honest LAWYERS.
+It is impossible to misconceive the result of this if wisely carried out; the legal machine would get through more work and do it better; the tone of the Bar would be raised, and perhaps even we might approach the realization of that mythical notion faintly indicated in the title to this article - we might get a few Honest

-THE

-$\mathbf{L} \mathbf{E} \mathbf{A} \mathbf{D} \mathbf{E} \mathbf{R}$.